 Start in the summer by getting rid of crabgrass before it goes to seed.
 Remove small patches with boiling water or by pulling it out at the root.
 Alternatively, there are toxin-free, vinegar-based products available in stores.

 These strategies will hold you over until the fall when it is time to take steps to prevent crabgrass from returning.
-In an upcoming PEP Tip we’ll tell you when to overseed your lawn to keep it healthy through the year.

 If you have ever had moles, you know they can make quite a mess.